ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 };
 ```

-We will create templated matrix.
+We will create a templated matrix.
 And also set size in runtime like this:

 ```cpp
 template<MatrixDataLayout layout>